byishimo1234-glitch/alu-shell/io_redirections_and_filters/README.md

-File that Write a script that counts the number of directories and sub-directories in the current directory.
+File that Create a script that displays the 10 newest files in the current directory.